6 Ways to Help Your Child Handle School Stress

 “Let them that know you had those same fears,” advises Gunter.
 “It’s very comforting when you have someone who sits with you and says, ‘I went through the same thing.’”
 Remind your child, too, that as time goes on, these angst-inducing experiences will become part of a familiar routine.

 The good news: School districts are often open over the summer to address student needs.
 So, if your child is attending a new school, visit it together before the year begins to get acquainted with classrooms, playgrounds, and teachers.
-Make it a priority to attend orientation sessions and ask if the school has a “buddy” program to help younger kids find their feet.
-Game plan your routes to school, whether your child is walking, biking, or riding the bus.
+Make it a priority to attend orientation sessions and ask if the school has a “buddy” program to help younger kids get comfortable.
+Plan out your routes to school, whether your child is walking, biking, or riding the bus.

 You might also tease the opportunity to try different afterschool activities.
 From the school band to a community soccer league, getting involved in extracurriculars can help your child make new friends, develop their skills, “and see what piques their interest,” says Gunter.